liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/01-liferay-installation-overview.markdown

 The Basic Configuration page also includes a checkbox labeled *Add Sample Data*.
 If you check this box, sample data is added to Liferay's database.
 This data includes users, sites, and organizations.
 The sample data allows many Liferay features to be showcased.
-If you're installing Liferay on your own machine to explore its features, the sample data will probably be useful.
-If, however, you're installing Liferay on a real server, you should start with a clean system.
+If you're installing @product@ on your own machine to explore its features, the sample data will probably be useful.
+If, however, you're installing @product@ on a real server, you should start with a clean system.

 Once you've filled out the form, click *Finish Configuration*.
-You'll see a message stating that Liferay is being installed as it creates the tables and data it needs in its database.
+You'll see a message stating that @product@ is being installed as it creates the tables and data it needs in its database.
 The setup wizard creates a `portal-setup-wizard.properties` file which stores the settings that you entered.
 When you begin customizing your portal's configuration, we recommend